alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 +++
-title = "Prolog Basics Explained with Pokemon" description = "Demonstrating the basics of logic programming with data from the Pokemon games." date = 2026-01-05
+title = "Prolog Basics Explained with Pokémon" description = "Demonstrating the basics of logic programming with data from the Pokémon games." date = 2026-01-05
 +++